 Inside, reviewers said the 1-Series looks clean and elegant.
 The base model comes with faux-leather seats, dual-zone climate control, a 10-speaker stereo and an auxiliary port.
 Leather seats, power front seats, BMW Assist, Bluetooth, navigation, HD radio, an iPod interface, satellite radio and a stereo upgrade were optional.
 That features list is typical for the class, though competitors like the 2009 Volvo S40 and 2009 Acura TSX have more standard tech.
 The 1-Series has a list of standard safety features that’s typical for the class, and rear parking assist was optional.
 The 1-Series was never crash tested.

 One thing the 1-Series lacks is interior space.
 Test drivers thought the front seats were comfortable, offering good head- and legroom, but found the back seats cramped.
 Neither the coupe nor the convertible models have much cargo space, but that’s not surprising for a sporty two-door car.

 Other Cars to Consider

 If the 1-Series is simply too small, consider the 2009 Volkswagen GTI hatchback, which impressed test drivers with its fuel-efficient, turbocharged engine and crisp handling.
 Inside, the GTI has comfortable front and rear seats and more cargo space than the 1-Series.
-Neither car earns high marks for reliability, but like the 1-Series, the GTI also offers a well-constructed cabin that reviewers appreciated.
+Reviewers also appreciated the GTI's well-constructed cabin.

 The 2009 Audi A3 also pleased reviewers with its refined performance and high-quality interior, and like the GTI, the A3 is also a lot more practical than the 1-Series.
 Although the A3’s rear row is cramped, it has more cargo space than the 1-Series and offers available all-wheel drive.
 The A3 also has exceptional safety scores.